mmatyas/pegasus-docs/docs/user-guide/meta-sources.md

 Pegasus is compatible with various third-party sources, such as EmulationStation and Steam, and can recognize their games automatically, often with all the available assets as well.
 You can turn on/off support for these sources in the *Settings* menu, under *Enable/disable data sources*.

-Other than Pegasus' [own configuration files](config-files), at the moment there is support for the following applications:
+Other than Pegasus' [own configuration files](config-files), there is also support for the applications below.

-- EmulationStation
-- Steam
-- GOG

 ## EmulationStation